-Sustainable investment means an investment in an economic activity Does this financial product have a sustainable investment objective? ■ ■ □ YES ■ ■ NO that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10.0 % of sustainable investments or social objective and that the investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, ☐ in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy establishing a list of environmentally sustainable economic activities.
+Sustainable investment means an investment in an economic activity Does this financial product have a sustainable investment objective? ■ ■ □ YES ■ ■ NO that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental It will make a minimum of sustainable investments with an environmental objective: It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10.0 % of sustainable investments or social objective and that the investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable It will make a minimum of sustainable investments with a social objective: % ☑ with a social objective ☐ It promotes E/S characteristics, but will not make any sustainable investments
+Sustainable investments with an It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments